Kotor Varoš: History

 An early Roman (3rd–5th c.) basilica was discovered along with other Roman findings in the Šiprage area, at the Crkvenica-Vrbanja river mouth.
 12th-century stećci testify a medieval settlement.
 The original location of the stećci was at the Crkvenica-Vrbanja, from where they were removed and built into the walls of surrounding buildings (possibly due to the belief in their miraculous properties).
 One of the best preserved steći is submerged in the Vrbanja.

 It has been theorized that Kotor Varoš was mentioned in the De Administrando Imperio as "Katera" (Κατερα), a part of the "land of Bosnia".

 The town was part of the Donji Kraji province of the Banate of Bosnia in the 13th century, and the Kingdom in the 14th and 15th century.
 The Kotor fortress and its podgrađe was the property of the Hrvatinić noble family.

 Austro-Hungarian rule in Bosnia and Herzegovina began in 1878 and ended with the establishment of the Kingdom of Serbs, Croats and Slovenes in 1918, later renamed Kingdom of Yugoslavia.
 The town was part of the Vrbas Banovina (1929–41), but after World War II it became part of the Socialist Republic of Bosnia and Herzegovina, a republic of Yugoslavia.

+Bosnian War

+During the Bosnian War (1992–95), some religious and cultural monuments and landmarks were destroyed by paramilitary groups, such as a Catholic church in the centre of the town, as well as all of the mosques.
+In the southern Čaršija (bazaar) quarter of the town nearly all houses were destroyed.

 Settlements

+New mosque in Vrbanjci, in Kotor Varoš, built after the Bosnian War.

 Aside from the town of Kotor Varoš, the municipality includes the following settlements: